me3zaAKAgoat/42cursus/README.md

 there
 ```

-- `<<<` is a here string where right side of the syntax declares a string and the left side declares the input to which to send the the string.
+- `<<<` is a here string where right side of the symbol declares a string and the left side declares the input to which to send the the string.

 ```shell
 $ cat <<< "lmfao haha"